foobarbaz31/frameworks-and-guides/goal-setting-ideas.md

 Fixing these issues, not makes your teams' developer experience easy, but sometimes also ends up saving a lot of money for the company.

+## Improving Developer Experience

+This is also an interesting personal goal to aspire to.

+### CI pipeline and Quality
+You can start by looking at your CI pipeline

+1. check if there are any stages that take too long (eg, tests or build times, etc).
+See if this can be optimized.
+2. See if any tests are flaky that you can improve.
+3. Ensure your CI pipeline performs basic quality checks, adds code coverage, etc

+### Documentation

+If you have had to personally to understand how an application works (because of missing readme) or if there is lack of clarity about a  process (eg, scrum ceremonies followed by your team), document what you learnt on your own.

+This will not only help future onboarding, but also helps you confirm your understanding of the systems!

 # Conclusion
 Hope this helps !